 - Supposedly T.E.
 Lawrence aka "Lawrence of Arabia" aka "Emir Dynamite" loved Janet Laurie who rejected him.

 - Theodore Roosevelt was heartbroken over the death of his son in World War I. The sheer will that kept him in good health quickly faded.
 Death by Despair soon followed.

 - And decades before that, his first wife died on the same day as his mother did.
-His late-wife's use of "Teddy" as a Pet Name for him is why he hated hearing it from anyone else.
+His late wife's use of "Teddy" as an Affectionate Nickname for him is why he hated hearing it from anyone else.

 - An iconic picture taken after the Our Lady of the Angels School Fire shows tough and rugged firefighter Richard Scheidt openly weeping while holding the body of John Jajkowski in his arms◊.
 This image is credited as the poster image of major fire-safety reform.

 - In 2012, a picture was taken at the scene of a fatal car accident, where a cop had broken down, and was praying in tears on the side of the road.
 The victims had been seven and nine years old.